 This is the complete recording.

 Frostpunk is the most dramatic city builder I’ve ever played.
-Even as I’m writing this, I’m still high from finishing the main story scenario.
 From start to finish, the game spared no expense in trying to break me.
 But we made it.
 Without leaving anyone behind, without losing a single life, and on the rather murderous hard difficulty setting.
 It took me quite a few tries, but we made it.
 I wonder if Frostpunk is proof that even city builders benefit from having endings.

 11 Bit Studios are amongst the indie developers that have made it safe for me to pay little to no attention to the AAA sphere.
 I played This War of Mine several times, once quite recently.
 And with Frostpunk, they’ve proven that they’re capable of creating enjoyable games of vastly different types, a feat even some of the most venerable studios can’t claim to have accomplished.